StartBootstrap/startbootstrap-agency/README.md

 - First, clone the repository.
 - Run `npm install` in the root directory to install all of the Grunt dependencies.
-- Run `bower install` in the root directory to install all of the required Bower components.
-- After all of the node modules and bower components are installed, you can either edit files and then run `grunt` to build the new dist folder, or you can run `grunt watch` which will tell Grunt to watch specified files for changes, and update the files in the dist folder automatically.
-Make sure to check out the Gruntfile and change it around as needed if you're adding more components to your project.
+- After all of the node modules are installed, you will want to run the `grunt` command to make sure it's working and to install the required Bower components.

+## Grunt Tasks

+- `grunt` will run all Grunt tasks.
+It will build the dist folder and it will install Bower components.
+- `grunt watch` will watch specified files for changes, and automatically build them within the dist folder.
+- `grunt build` will build the dist folder, but will not install Bower components.

 *Note: You will need to have Node Package Manager (npm) and Grunt installed in order to perform the tasks outlined above.*